followmyutopia/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/05 Widget Options.md

-[note]In this article, the [CheckBox](/Documentation/Guide/Widgets/CheckBox/Overview/) widget is used to change **Form** options.
-This choice is made for purely demonstrational purposes, and you can do the same operations using another widget following the same guidelines.

-To change the [Form configuration](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/) at runtime, use the [option(optionName, optionValue)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#optionoptionName_optionValue) method.
+To change the [Form configuration](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/) at runtime, call the [option(optionName, optionValue)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#optionoptionName_optionValue) method.
+This approach is more typical of jQuery.

     <!--JavaScript-->
     $(function() {